 In the kidney there can be extensive or focal involvement, with yellow or brown areas under the pyelocaliceal epithelium or under renal capsule.
 Deep parenchymal lesions appear, at cut, as areas with renal distortion.

 Microscopically the lesions are constituted by foam cells (macrophages) with eosinophilic granular cytoplasm (the von Hansemann cells) (Figure 5).
 In many of this cells there is cytoplasmic basophilic 1 – 10 microns inclusions; these inclusions are intensely PAS positive, hematoxylinic, and positive with the von Kossa stain (for calcium) (Michaelis-Gutmann bodies) (Figure 6).
 Occasionally these bodies can be found in the interstitium.
 Michaelis-Gutmann bodies can appear laminated, homogeneous, or with a dense central core with a targetoid appearance.
 In other areas of the renal parenchyma there are unspecific changes.
-[Several images of malakoplakia in bladder, colon and lung (link)] [Two microphotographies of lung lesions (link)] [Image of malakoplakia in prostate (link)]
+[Several images of malakoplakia in bladder, colon and lung (link)] [Image of malakoplakia in prostate (link)]

 Figure 5.
 Pile of large, eosinophilic, granular cells: von Hansemann cells.
 In the cytoplasm of these histiocytes there are basophilic inclusions with a variable size: Michaelis-Gutmann bodies, pathognomonic of the disease.
 (H&E, left, X400; right, X1.000)